Please be advised that the Concessionary Travel Card Unit at Buchanan Bus Station will be closed until further notice.

 People with disabilities normally apply in person at their local Social Work office or local council Customer Services Centre.
 But due to the health crisis the in-person application process for Disabled NECs has been suspended.

-Please see our renewal form for information.
+Please see the renewal form for information.
 The form can be completed and emailed or posted back to us with appropriate proof of eligibility.
-Please note: it is not essential that you complete this form, it is provided for guidance only.
+It is not essential that you complete this form, it is provided for guidance only.

 National Entitlement Card holders can travel on all local bus and scheduled long distance coach services throughout Scotland for free at any time of day and for any number of journeys.